Medically reviewed by Drugs.com. Last updated on Jun 20, 2020.

 Hypersensitivity to phytonadione or any component of the formulation

-If INR above therapeutic range to <4.5 (no evidence of bleeding): Lower or hold next VKA dose and monitor frequently; when INR approaches desired range, resume VKA dosing with a lower dose (Patriquin 2011).
+If INR above therapeutic range to <4.5 (no evidence of bleeding): Lower or hold next warfarin dose and monitor frequently; when INR approaches desired range, resume warfarin dosing with a lower dose (Patriquin 2011).

 If INR 4.5 to 10 (no evidence of bleeding): The 2012 ACCP guidelines recommend against routine phytonadione (aka, vitamin K) administration in this setting (Guyatt 2012).
-Previously, the 2008 ACCP guidelines recommended if no risk factors for bleeding exist, to omit next 1 or 2 VKA doses, monitor INR more frequently, and resume with an appropriately adjusted VKA dose when INR in desired range; may consider administering vitamin K orally 1 to 2.5 mg if other risk factors for bleeding exist (Hirsh 2008).
-Others have recommended consideration of vitamin K 1 mg orally or 0.5 mg IV (Patriquin 2011).
+Previously, the 2008 ACCP guidelines recommended if no risk factors for bleeding exist, to omit next 1 or 2 warfarin doses, monitor INR more frequently, and resume with an appropriately adjusted warfarin dose when INR in desired range; may consider administering vitamin K orally 1 to 2.5 mg if other risk factors for bleeding exist (Hirsh 2008).

 If INR >10 (no evidence of bleeding): The 2012 ACCP guidelines recommend administration of oral vitamin K (dose not specified) in this setting (Guyatt 2012).
 Previously, the 2008 ACCP guidelines recommended to hold warfarin, administer vitamin K orally 2.5 to 5 mg, expect INR to be reduced within 24 to 48 hours, monitor INR more frequently and give additional vitamin K at an appropriate dose if necessary; resume warfarin at an appropriately adjusted dose when INR is in desired range (Hirsh 2008).
-Others have recommended consideration of vitamin K 2 to 2.5 mg orally or 0.5 to 1 mg IV (Patriquin 2011).
+However, clinicians may also consider holding warfarin and not routinely administering vitamin K (Farrow 2020).

 If minor bleeding at any INR elevation: Hold warfarin, may administer vitamin K orally 2.5 to 5 mg, monitor INR more frequently, may repeat dose after 24 hours if INR correction incomplete; resume warfarin at an appropriately adjusted dose when INR is in desired range (Patriquin 2011).